anterior cruciate ligament (ACL) injuries involves

 bone fragment connected to the ACL is reattached to the bone.

-ACL surgery is done by making small incisions in the knee
+ACL surgery is usually done by making small incisions in the knee

-and inserting instruments for surgery through these incisions (arthroscopic surgery) or by cutting a large incision
+and inserting instruments for surgery through these incisions (arthroscopic surgery).
+In some cases, it is done by cutting a large incision

 in the knee (open surgery).